secbeard/krbtgt-reset/README.md

 Since the SYSVOL exists for that purpose and it is replicated, we will use this.
 All operation requires domain admins privilege.

-Copy the file to the NETLOGON folder
+Copy the file to the NETLOGON folder.

 ![image](https://github.com/user-attachments/assets/a76a42c5-8d43-4664-9168-a4b6629cbf73)